kljensen/snowball/README.md

   these regions begins.
 These are stored as `R1start` and `R2start` on the `SnowballWord` struct.
 I believe this is a relatively efficient way of storing R1 and R2.
-* I tried to avoided all maps and regular expressions for 1) kicks, and 2) because I thought they'd negatively impact the speed.
+* I tried to avoided all maps and regular expressions 1) for kicks, and 2) because I thought they'd negatively impact the performance.

 ## Future work